LiamWalshWeb/GuestBlogging/AccessAdvertising/The-Triforce-of-Front-End-Development/README.md

 ![Hallelujah!!!](hallelujah.jpg)

 What a life saver that is!
-There is even a Grunt module that comes with the Yeoman Webapp that installs said CSS/JS library directly into you code called [Wiredep](https://github.com/stephenplusplus/grunt-wiredep).
+There is even a Grunt module that comes with the Yeoman Webapp that installs said CSS/JS library directly into your code called [Wiredep](https://github.com/stephenplusplus/grunt-wiredep).
 This module will turn this:

     <!-- bower:js -->
     <!-- endbower -->